Heavy Vehicle Services (HVS) is responsible for providing safe, efficient and sustainable heavy vehicle access to WA's road network.

 For permit-related enquiries, email firstname.lastname@example.org

-For more information and updates, please visit the Chain of Responsibility page.
+For more information, please visit the Chain of Responsibility page.